-You should not get the vaccine if you: Have had a life-threatening allergic reaction to a previous dose of the vaccineSuffer from a brain or nervous system disease within seven days after a previous dose of the vaccineHave had certain conditions after a previous dose of the vaccine, such as coma or a seizureAre moderately or severely ill
+You should not get the vaccine if you: Have had a life-threatening allergic reaction to a previous dose of the vaccineSuffer from a brain or nervous system disease within 7 days after a previous dose of the vaccineHave had certain conditions after a previous dose of the vaccine, such as coma or a seizureAre moderately or severely ill

-Talk to your doctor if the person getting the vaccine has any nervous system problems or has had Guillain Barre Syndrome.
+Talk to your doctor if the person getting the vaccine has any nervous system problems or has had Guillain-Barre syndrome.
 Also talk to your doctor if your child has previously had a very high fever or nonstop crying after a previous dose of the vaccine.

 Prevention depends on getting the vaccine and responding quickly to outbreaks.